mariacrnr/feup-lpoo/README.md

-Work done for the Object-Oriented Programming Laboratory Curricular Unit @ Feup.
+Work done for the Object-Oriented Programming Laboratory Curricular Unit @FEUP.